rajkorde/ExamGPTCloud/README.md

 ## 9. Security Considerations

-Data Protection:
+- Data Protection:
-Use HTTPS for all API communications.
+  - Use HTTPS for all API communications.
-Encrypt sensitive data at rest and in transit.
+  - Encrypt sensitive data at rest and in transit.
+  - All secrets are encoded inside SSM.
-Access Control:
+- Access Control:
-Implement IAM roles with the least privilege principle.
+  - Implement IAM roles with the least privilege principle.
-Pre-signed URLs expire after a short duration.
+  - Pre-signed URLs expire after a short duration.
-User Privacy:
+- User Privacy:
-Comply with data protection regulations.
-Provide options for users to delete their data.
+  - _TBD_

 ## 10. Deployment

+- Backend:
+  - Entire backend is configured and deployed using Infra as code using AWS SAM template and CloudFormation.
+  - Secrets are uploaded from a .env file to SSM using a python script.
-Frontend:
+- Frontend:
-Build React app and deploy to S3 bucket configured for static website hosting.
+  - Front end deployment is currently.
+Build React app (npm run build) and deploy to S3 bucket configured for static website hosting through AWS Console (or aws s3 sync)
-Backend:
-Deploy Lambda functions via AWS SAM or Serverless Framework.
-Set up API Gateway routes and integrations.
-Configure DynamoDB tables and indexes.
-Set up SNS topics and subscriptions.
-Configure SES for verified email sending.
-Environment Configuration:
-Use AWS Parameter Store or Secrets Manager for sensitive configurations.
+  - Note SES can currently only send mails to pre-verified email addresses since I dont have production access yet

-## 11. Risks and Mitigations
+## 11. Incomplete work

-- Risk: Delays in email delivery via SES.

-  - Mitigation: Monitor SES send rates and handle retries.

-- Risk: High volume of users may cause Lambda throttling.

-  - Mitigation: Request AWS for higher concurrency limits.
+- Work: Email delivery to pre-verified addresses only

+  - Next Steps: Implement Bounce strategy and apply for SES production

+- Work: PDF chunking uses a primitive library

+  - Next Steps: While this works for the most part, it cannot handle images and tables inside pdf.
+There are many better libraries available, but they use torch.
+Downloading torch on lambda would exceed the allowed deployed package limits provided by AWS.
+The solution requires a major rearchitecture (move to EKS/ECS)